Gatwick Airport: Terminal transfer

 The airport's North and South Terminals are connected by a 0.75 mi, elevated, two-way automated people mover track.
 The transit shuttle normally consists of two automatic, three-car, driverless trains.
 Although colloquially known as a "monorail", the shuttle instead runs on a dual, concrete track with rubber tyres.
-The transit is land side, and besides linking the two terminals also links the North terminal to the airport railway station.
+The transit is land side and, besides linking the two terminals, also links the North terminal to the airport railway station. it operates every five minutes during the day and every ten overnight.

 The shuttle opened in 1987, along with the North Terminal, and initially used Adtranz C-100 people-mover cars which remained in operation until September 2009, by which time they had travelled a total of 2500000 mi.
 Gatwick began upgrading its shuttle service in April 2008, with a bus replacement service in place from September 2009.
 A new operating system and shuttle cars (six Bombardier CX-100 vehicles) were installed, and the guideway and transit stations were refurbished at a total cost of £45 million.
-The system re-opened on 1 July 2010, two months ahead of schedule; it featured live journey information and sensory technology to count the number of passengers at stations.
+The system reopened on 1 July 2010, two months ahead of schedule; it featured live journey information and sensory technology to count the number of passengers at stations.

 An earlier transit system, that opened in 1983 to link the main terminal (now the South Terminal) to the (then new) circular satellite pier, was the UK's first automated people-moving system.
 This system has since been replaced by a walkway-and-moving walkway link, although the remains of the elevated guideway are still visible.